A Difficult Question – A Gracious Answer

 will rest in the shadow of the Almighty.
 I will say of the Lord, He is my refuge and my Fortress, my God, in whom I trust.”

 God reminded me of a wonderful picture of how safely I am in His shadow.
-I remembered a bright and sunny day I stood on the sidewalk with the person who comforted and protected me when I was a child.
+I remembered a bright and sunny day where I stood on the sidewalk with the person who comforted and protected me when I was a child.
 Standing right behind me, their loving arms embraced me all around.

 When I looked at the sidewalk, all I could see was one shadow.
 That is a picture of The Holy Spirit, comforting me.
 God was reassuring me that His arms are safely holding me.